woossi0/suite/docs/usermanual/source/install/windows/tomcat/geoserver/data.rst

 GeoServer Data Directory
 ========================

-.. note:: If you have an existing geoserver, follow the "Upgrading" instructions, below.
+.. note:: If you have an existing GeoServer, follow the "Upgrading" instructions below.

 New installations
 -----------------

-Unpacking the sample geoserver data directory into :file:`C:\\ProgramData\\Boundless\\geoserver\\data`:

-1. Using :guilabel:`Windows Explorer`, locate the :file:`suite-data-dir.zip` from the WAR bundle.

-2. Right click :file:`suite-data-dir.zip` and select :menuselection:`Extract All`.
+#.
+Extract the contents of the sample GeoServer data directory (included in the Boundless WAR bundle as :file:`suite-data-dir.zip`) into :file:`C:\\ProgramData\\Boundless\\geoserver\\data`.
+You can right-click the file and select :menuselection:`Extract All`.

    .. figure:: ../img/data_extract_all.png
-      :scale: 80%

       Extract all

-3. Type in the following extract directory :file:`C:\\ProgramData\\Boundless\\geoserver\\data`.

-   .. warning:: Ensure that you are extracting to the correct directory.

    .. figure:: ../img/data_extract_destination.png
-      :scale: 80%

       Extract destination

-4. The new data directory is now ready for use.
-This location will be referred to as the ``GEOSERVER_DATA_DIRECTORY`` in subsequent documentation.
+#.
+The new data directory is now ready for use with Boundless Suite.

+   .. note:: This location will sometimes be referred to as the ``GEOSERVER_DATA_DIRECTORY`` or ``GEOSERVER_DATA_DIR``.

    .. figure:: ../img/data_default.png
-      :scale: 80%

       New data directory